 The fact that accountants are always busy is a positive sign.
 It means you’re part of a thriving industry.
 But sometimes the pace can get too hectic, making it hard to deliver quality work on deadline.
-The answer — and, yes, you’ve heard it before — is good time management, for you and those you supervise.
+The answer — and, yes, you’ve heard it before — can be found in good time management tips.

 1. Perform an audit of your time

 At the end of the workday, do you ever wonder where the time went?
 You should find out.
 One of the tips to boost productivity is to find a tracker that can run in the background of your computer or mobile device, recording how much time you spend on particular apps and websites.
-For example, if you feel you’re wasting time on work email, RescueTime will tell you how many minutes you’re spending on it.
+For example, if you feel you’re wasting time on work email, you can track how many minutes you’re spending on it.
 When you know where your minutes are going, you can ferret out inefficiencies.
 Some time management apps even have an option to block time-wasting websites or limit the time you spent on them.

 2. Automate your processes

 If you or your staff are still closing the books by hand, that’s not effective time management — nor is it a good use of resources and accounting talent.
 According to the Benchmarking the Accounting and Finance Function report from Robert Half and the Financial Executives Research Foundation (FERF), 58 percent of U.S. companies surveyed in 2017 still reconcile their accounts manually.
 More accountants could benefit from the implementation of a general ledger system to automate the reconciliation process.

 3. Prioritize your tasks